mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 we studied in the last section is that the gene expression is proportional to the probability of finding an RNAP bound to the promoter [@Gerland2002;@Bintu2005].
-A consequence of this construction is that the probability space--the set of all possible events captured by the distribution--only looks at the state of the promoter itself, not at the state of the mRNA copy number.
+A consequence of this construction is that the probability space---the set of all possible events captured by the distribution---only looks at the state of the promoter itself, not at the state of the mRNA copy number.
 That is why thermodynamic models of this kind do not speak to the intrinsic cell-to-cell variability.
 For this, we need to use the so-called chemical master equation framework [@Sanchez2013].
 There are two ways